clef/clef-wordpress/readme.txt

 == Roadmap ==

 * More localization.
-To help tranlate, see [the localization guide](http://support.getclef.com/article/62-how-to-help-translate-clef-wordpress-plugin)).
+To help translate, see [the localization guide](http://support.getclef.com/article/62-how-to-help-translate-clef-wordpress-plugin)).
 * Improved invite system for adding new Clef users
 * Support for Clef team member login and account creation